Why should I seek an MBA from Viterbo University?

 Yes.
-Viterbo University is accredited by the Higher Learning Commission and is a member of the North Central Association.
+Viterbo University is accredited by the Higher Learning Commission.
 The MBA program has also received specialized accreditation from the Accreditation Council for Business Schools and Programs (acbsp.org).
 ACBSP is the leading specialized accreditation association for business education supporting, celebrating, and rewarding teaching excellence.
 The association embraces the virtues of teaching excellence and emphasizes to students that it is essential to learn how to learn.
 ACBSP acknowledges the importance of scholarly research encourages its member institutions to pursue a reasonable mutually beneficial balance between teaching and research.
 Further, ACBSP encourages faculty involvement within the contemporary business world to enhance the quality of classroom instruction and to contribute to student learning.

 Viterbo's MBA program is continuously assessed for effectiveness.
 Each course has an identified set of learning outcomes which are measured through specific assessment techniques to ensure quality and continuous improvement.
 Outcomes-based accreditation demonstrates that Viterbo's MBA program demands quality that can be measured.